A Market Test for Race Discrimination in Bail Setting (with Joel Waldfogel), 46 Stanford Law Review 987 (1994)

 Date of Authorship for this Version

 Ayres, Ian and Waldfogel, Joel, "A Market Test for Race Discrimination in Bail Setting" (1994).
 Faculty Scholarship Series.
-Paper 1527.
+1527.